cryptoinhero/zurbank/README.md

 What is ZURBank
 -----------------

 ZURBank is a fast, portable Zus Layer implementation that is based off the Bitcoin Core codebase (currently 0.13.2).
-This implementation requires no external dependencies extraneous to Bitcoin Core, and is native to the Bitcoin network just like other Bitcoin nodes.
+This implementation requires no external dependencies extraneous to Bitcoin Core, and is native to the Zurcoin network just like other Bitcoin nodes.
 It currently supports a wallet mode and is seamlessly available on three platforms: Windows, Linux and Mac OS.
 Zus Layer extensions are exposed via the JSON-RPC interface.
 Development has been consolidated on the ZURBank product, and it is the reference client for the Zus Layer.

 Disclaimer, warning
 -------------------